sjmikler/pytorch-symbolic/docs/Reference/symbolic_data.md

 This is a collection of symbolic data types.

-The main class and grandfather for all other classes is Symbolic Data.
+The main class and a grandfather for all other classes is Symbolic Data.

 Symbolic Tensor has similar API to ``torch.Tensor`` object, but Symbolic Tensor is used only to define the graph, not to perform actual computations.
 You should use it to register new layers in your computation graph and later to create the model.
-It has some commonly used methods implemented: `tensor.t()` and `tensor.T` for transposition, `tensor.reshape(...)` and many more.
+You can use methods of `torch.Tensor` when working with Symbolic Tensor.
+For example `tensor.t()` or `tensor.T` will return another Symbolic Tensor with transposition applied to the underlying data.

-SymbolicData supports slicing too, so you can do:
+Symbolic Data supports slicing too, so you can do:
 ```python
 from pytorch_symbolic import Input, SymbolicModel